evadecker/eva.town/www/content/2-about/about.md

 My name is Kyle.
 I design and build digital products that are intuitive, accessible, beautiful, and fun.
 I've done this professionally since 2012, and I've been designing for the web since 2007.

-This is a home for things I've made and how I made them.
-My goal is for anyone (and anyone's grandma) who visits this website to understand what I've written.
-Although the focus is on my design and the process behind it, case studies will occasionally detour to explore interesting, relevant topics.
+This is a home for things I've made and how I've made them.
+My goal is for anyone (and anyone's grandma) to understand what I've written.
+Although the focus is on my design and the process behind it, case studies occasionally detour to explore interesting, relevant topics.
 I hope you learn something new.

 (snippet: about/beliefs)